sistemica/aider-image/README.md

 See the [installation instructions and other documentation](https://aider.chat/docs/) for more details.

-## Features

-- Run aider with the files you want to edit: `aider <file1> <file2> ...`
-- Ask for changes:
-  - Add new features or test cases
-  - Describe a bug
-  - Paste in an error message or GitHub issue URL
-  - Refactor code
-  - Update docs
-- Aider will edit your files to complete your request
-- Aider automatically git commits changes with a sensible commit message
-- Works with most popular languages: python, javascript, typescript, php, html, css, and more...
-- Works best with GPT-4 & Claude 3.5 Sonnet and can connect to almost any LLM
-- Can edit multiple files at once for complex requests
-- Uses a map of your entire git repo, which helps it work well in larger codebases
-- Edit files in your editor while chatting with aider, and it will always use the latest version.
-Pair program with AI
 - Add images to the chat (GPT-4, Claude 3.5 Sonnet, etc)
 - Add URLs to the chat and aider will read their content
 - Code with your voice